The Louis Riel School Division's (LRSD) organizational chart

 The next layer includes the Principals and Vice-Principals that make up the family of schools connected with each feeder high school (including the Louis Riel Arts & Technical Centre, which offers vocational schooling for grades 11 and 12 students as well as post-secondary students).

-Moving from school-level leadership, the chart moves on to Divisional departments, including People Services, Payroll and Finance, Information Systems, Communications, Facilities, Transportation, and Administrative Support, as well as Student Support Services, Clinical Services, Indigenous Education, and Instructional Support.
+Moving from school-level leadership, the chart moves on to Divisional departments, including Staff Services, Payroll and Finance, Information Systems, Communications, Facilities, Transportation, and Administrative Support, as well as Student and Clinical Services, Indigenous Education, and Instructional Support.

 The Senior Leadership Team forms the senior administrative core of the Louis Riel School Division and reports directly to elected Trustees.
-In addition to the Superintendent, the Senior Leadership Team includes four Assistant Superintendents, three Directors, as well as a Secretary-Treasurer and Assistant Secretary-Treasurer.
+In addition to the Superintendent, the Senior Leadership Team includes four Assistant Superintendents, four Directors, as well as a Secretary-Treasurer.
+Here is the Senior Leadership Organizational Chart

 Nine elected Trustees represent four wards in the LRSD community, including a Chair, Vice-Chair, and seven Trustees.
 Each ward includes two or three representatives that are elected every four years by the electorate in conjunction with the Winnipeg Civic Election.
 School Board elections are run on behalf of metro school divisions by the City of Winnipeg.
 The Public Schools Act dictates the duties and powers of elected School Board members.
 The Act indicates that public education is a shared responsibility between school boards, and the Minister of Education.

-The last, and significant layer of the organization chart includes the LRSD community, which elects School Board members every four years to represent them in the governance of the Division.
+The last, and significant layer of the organization chart includes the LRSD community, which elects School Board members every four years to represent them in division governance.

 Do you have feedback?
 Let us know what you think